There are 2 avenues to hunt at Big Oaks National Wildlife

 available in the Indiana Hunting & Trapping Guide and online through the

-Indiana Division of Fish and Wildlife (deadline for this is August 25th).
+Indiana Division of Fish and Wildlife.
 The second method is on every hunt day a

 no-show drawing is held at 7:00 AM (October) and 6:00 AM (November) to